opalj/JCG/jcg_testcases/src/main/resources/Java8Invokedynamics.md

 ##Lambda4
 [//]: # (MAIN: id.Class)
 Tests the invocation of an intersection type lambda.
+This is special because the JVM does then use the ```AltLambdaMetaFactory``` instead of the ```LambdaMetaFactory``` which is used for all the previously defined cases.

 ```java
 // id/Class.java